l122/Codewars_Google-Test-Frame-Work-CMake/README.md

 ## How to run it in Windows

-- open a mommand line terminal in the folder of a specific project, e.g. "Build Tower"
+- open a command line terminal in the folder of a specific project, e.g. "Build Tower"
 - download [GoogleTest](https://github.com/google/googletest) by typing the following command in the terminal: **git clone https://github.com/google/googletest.git**
 - create a "build" folder: mkdir build
 - go to "build" folder: cd build